Tencent/tgfx/ios/README.md

 ./gen_ios
 ```

-This will generate an XCode project for iphoneos devices.
-If you want to generate a project for the
+This will generate an XCode project for iPhone devices.
+If you prefer to generate a project for the
 simulator, use the following command instead:

 ```